-The resistance test, is completed within the climatic chamber.
-So it is not necessary to move the sample several times, risking to lose the final report reliability.
+The endurance test , for example, is all completed inside the climatic chamber, without having to move the sample several times and risking to lose reliability in the final results.

-Let us see in detail what are the standard atmospheric conditions for textile testing from ISO 139.
+Let us see in detail what the standard atmospheric conditions for textile testing from ISO 139 are.

 Starting Atmosphere (Standard Atmosphere)